microsoft/hi-ml/.github/pull_request_template.md

 Please follow the guidelines for pull requests (PRs) in [CONTRIBUTING](/CONTRIBUTING.md).
 Checklist:

 - Ensure that your PR is small, and implements one change
-- Give your PR title one of the prefixes ENH, BUG, STYLE, DOC, DEL to indicate what type of change that is (see [CONTRIBUTING](/CONTRIBUTING.md))
+- Give your PR title one of the prefixes listed in [CONTRIBUTING](/CONTRIBUTING.md#pull-request-titles) to indicate what type of change that is
 - Link the correct GitHub issue for tracking
 - Add unit tests for all functions that you introduced or modified
 - Run automatic code formatting / linting on all files ("Format Document" Shift-Alt-F in VSCode)